kcartlidge/KCSV/README.md

   - Accepts unquoted full text (stops at a comma)
   - Includes comprehensive tests
 - *TODO:*
-  - Can be fed arrays of CSV rows as strings
   - Can provide row content pre-formatted for writing out
   - Supports both CSV *and* tab-delimited rows
   - Returns errors with input row and character position